Trail Notes

 • Makahika Outdoor Pursuits Centre- 865 Gladstone Road, Levin.
 E: director@makahika.co.nz A privately owned property situated approx. 2 km south of the Mangahao-Makahika Track exit onto Gladstone Rd.

-• Power is available for recharging devices.
+• Power source for charging devices.

 Levin